frederic-perez/AmE-dictionary/data/dictionary.md

 __stricture__ _n_ :three::hammer: _The strictures on women's behavior were easing._
 __stridence__ :two::hammer:
 __strife__ _n_ :nine: Angry or bitter disagreement over fundamental issues; conflict. _Syn_ conflict, friction, discord, disagreement _Strife within the community._ :es: lucha, contienda
+__Strike Force__ _n_ A group or team, as of law-enforcement agents, who are assigned to one special problem.
 __strike__ _v_ :two::hammer: _The United States is looking to strike trade deals in countries like Vietnam._
 __striker__ _n_ :three::hammer: _The match was damp and wouldn't ignite against the striker._
 __string beans__